Setup & Registration

 Metatate includes a Test Tools tab in the application UI.
 This provides a graphical interface to:

-- Browse all six tools and their input schemas
+- Browse all seven tools and their input schemas

 - Fill in parameters with form fields